HandfulOfPinecones/HandfulOfPinecones/README.md

 - 👋 Hi, I’m @HandfulOfPinecones
 - 👀 I’m interested in coding as a hobby
-- 🌱 I’m currently learning python, SQL, and DevOps
+- 🌱 I’m currently learning Python, networking, and DevOps

 <!---
 HandfulOfPinecones/HandfulOfPinecones is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.